Riled Readers and a Feisty Cat

 then a video must be worth a million.
 If you think involuntary

-circumcision is okay, but you've never witnessed a baby boy being
+circumcision is okay, but you've never actually witnessed a baby being

-If you can sit through that video with
+If you can sit through the surgical segments of that video with

 your eyes and ears open, and still believe afterward that circumcision